HL7/davinci-crd/input/pagecontent/cards.md

 If returning a card rather than a system action, this card type **SHOULD NOT** be returned for hook types that are likely to be triggered by clinical users rather than administrative staff.
 Cards of this type would be appropriate for hooks such as encounter-start or appointment-book but would not be appropriate for order-select or order-sign.

-<p class="added-content">A profile defining the expectations of an Adjust Coverage response can be found <a href="StructureDefinition-CRDHooksResponse-adjustCoverage.html">here</a>.</p>
+<p class="new-content">A profile defining the expectations of an Adjust Coverage response can be found <a href="StructureDefinition-CRDHooksResponse-adjustCoverage.html">here</a>.</p>

 ### Launch SMART Application Response Type